Authors’ Guidelines

 Authors must fulfill the following criteria:

 Infect Dis Trop Med Authors will be required to sign a Copyright Transfer Agreement (click to download PDF) for all papers accepted for publication.
 The signature of the CTA is a condition of publication.
 After submission, Authors cannot submit their manuscripts to other journals.
 After acceptance, the rights to the manuscripts are owned by the Publisher.
-The original completed Copyright Transfer Agreement must be signed by each author and sent by e-mail to Infectious Diseases and Tropical Medicine.
+The original completed Copyright Transfer Agreement must be signed by each author and sent by e-mail (submission.idtm@verduci.it) or uploaded to the Publishing Manager at submission.
 The Editors retain the usual right to modify the style and length of a contribution (major changes being agreed with the Corresponding Author) and to decide the time of publication.

 Third-party Permission